AlCalzone/node-tradfri-client/README.md

 * `plugList: Plug[]` - An array of all plugs belonging to this accessory.
 Is `undefined` for non-plug devices.
 * `sensorList: Sensor[]` - An array of all sensors belonging to this accessory.
 * `switchList: any[]` - An array of all switches belonging to this accessory. **Unsupported atm.**
+* `blindList: Blind[]` - An array of all smart blinds belonging to this accessory.
+* `airPurifierList: AirPurifier[]` - An array of all air purifiers belonging to this accessory.
 * `otaUpdateState: number` - Unknown.
 Might be a `boolean`

 ### `Light`